 One of the jewels of Bantry Bay is Glengarriff, the "rugged glen" much loved by the writers William Thackeray and Sir Walter Scott.
-The drive from Bantry along the cliff top, with views of the islands of the bay and its shelter belt of mountains, is one of the scenic highlights of West Cork, while the descent into the sheltered wooded village reveals yet another landscape: thanks to the Gulf Stream, it's mild enough down here for subtropical plants to thrive.
+The drive from Bantry along the clifftop, with views of the islands of the bay and its shelter belt of mountains, is one of the scenic highlights of West Cork.
+The descent into the sheltered wooded village reveals yet another landscape: thanks to the Gulf Stream, it's mild enough down here for subtropical plants to thrive.
 Trails along the shore are flanked by rhododendrons and offer beautiful views of the nearby inlets, loughs, and lounging seals.
 You're very much on the beaten path, however, with crafts shops, tour buses, and boatmen soliciting your business by the roadside.

 Do you like being alive?
 Don’t go to these places.More